 Michigan Tech is an investment in your future.
 CDI provides information about financial resources to help support students.
-Please check out the below resources:
+Check out the below resources:

 The death of an immediate family member, a personal injury or accident, or victim of a crime—these are some examples of unforeseen circumstances that can create financial emergencies.
 The Betty Chavis Emergency Fund was established to provide support for Michigan Tech students in these types of emergency situations.